pme123/scala-adapters/docs/_pages/about.md

 toc: true
 ---

-Minimal Mistakes is a flexible two-column Jekyll theme.
+Scala Adapters is a flexible two-column Jekyll theme.
 Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
 As the name implies --- styling is purposely minimalistic to be enhanced and customized by you :smile:.

 {% include gallery id="layouts_gallery" caption="Examples of included layouts `splash`, `single`, and `archive`." %}